Find Your Perfect Bike in 10 Seconds CLICK HERE

 Electric Bike Weight

-Electric bike weight may be a contributing factor as to why some people have been put off of purchasing or using one in the past.
-However, as they’ve become a solid option within the market, new technological advances have meant the weight at present is far more manageable, and less overwhelming than before.
+Electric bike weight may be a contributing factor as to why some people have been put off from purchasing or using one in the past.
+However, as they’ve become a solid option within the market, new technological advances have meant the weight is far more manageable and less overwhelming than before.

 The typical weights of an electric bike, across all styles, roughly ranges from around 11kg to 25kg.
 The latter is still a reasonable weight for a bike with a motor, but the more expensive the e-bike, usually the lighter it will be.